Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 You might wonder, “Why don’t you and the Huntington Crew band together in common cause against your enemy?”
 I have no answer to that other than the fact that the Huntington Crew has made it very clear that they wish us to disappear from the face of this planet.

 It isn’t like there’s much to fight for.
 We grow our food on old city lots.
-We protect them with wire fencing and dogs, but if the augmenters ever decide to use their drones to hunt us down like they do in the countryside, for sport, some say, we’ll be helpless against them.
+We protect them with wire fencing and dogs, but if the augmenters ever decide to use their drones to hunt us down the way they do in the countryside, for sport, some say, we’ll be helpless against them.

 I suspect that they let us live because they like to watch our dogs fight.
 We see drones in the air all the time — small, glistening, spinning orbs that seem to defy the laws of aerodynamics as they buzz around high above.

 I don’t know what their purpose is.
 Like I said, maybe it’s just to watch us fight.
 I can almost imagine a smiling television host introducing the next battle and urging his viewers to place bets on the winner.
+There was an old movie with a guy like that, his hair puffed up, his teeth in a constant smile, presiding over humans fighting.

-He could never have worn that kind of dark clothing in old versions of Texas before global warming eventually became one big chill and a permanent planetary overcast knocked out the food supply.
+He could never have worn that kind of dark clothing in old versions of Texas before global warming eventually became one big chill, and a permanent planetary overcast knocked out the food supply.

 Long jets of tightly curled hair spray out of the bottom of his cap like a splash of black water captured by a perfectly timed photograph.